 Get Clarity on Coronavirus COVID-19

 Coronavirus COVID-19 Doctor in New Orleans

 Dr. Reena Mehta is a board-certified immunologist in New Orleans, LA that can help you navigate coronavirus COVID-19 and your allergy or asthma concerns.

-We’ve re-opened our office in Uptown New Orleans.
-Please review our new safety policies before your next visit.
-Dr. Mehta is also providing telemedicine visits to answer your questions about COVID-19 and help you through any related health concerns.
+Dr. Mehta is continuing to provide telemedicine visits to answer your questions about COVID-19 and help you through any related health concerns.
 If you have a fever and lower respiratory symptoms (cough, chest congestion, or shortness of breath), Dr. Mehta can provide rapid screening for you in a brief telemedicine visit, and help you determine if you should be tested for coronavirus.

 Signs & Symptoms of COVID-19